adapter-hub/adapters/adapter_docs/training.md

   --adapter_config pfeiffer
 ```

-The important flag here is `--train_adapter` which switches from fine-tuning the full model to training an adapter module for the given GLUE task.
+The important flag here is `--train_adapter`, which switches from fine-tuning the entire model to training an adapter module for the given GLUE task.

 ```{eval-rst}
 .. tip::